-The Tahoe RCD is a key player in the Lake Tahoe Aquatic Invasive Species Programs Coordination Committee (LTAISCC) that was organized to collaborate on prevention, control and early detection programs.
-This group was formed to better share resources and information, standardize methods for treatment and data collection, perform coordinated education and outreach activities, obtain grants, and organize effective control efforts.
+The Tahoe RCD is a key player in the Lake Tahoe Aquatic Invasive Species Coordination Committee (LTAISCC), organized to collaborate on prevention, control and early detection programs.
+The LTAISCC was formed to better share resources and information, standardize methods for treatment and data collection, perform coordinated education and outreach activities, obtain grants, and organize effective control efforts.

 Aquatic Invasive Species Harm Lake Tahoe by:

 - Severely decreasing recreational uses, such as swimming, boating, water-skiing, and fishing